jealka/jealka.github.io/creative/README.md

 ## Gaining a Foothold
-Now that we found a LFI via an internal port, we should check if we can access any sensible information such as history files, logs and cryptographic keys.
-In fact, we find an `.ssh` folder with a private key in the home folder of the user `saad`.
-If we want to use it to connect to the victim's machine via SSH, we are prompted for a password, meaning that the SSH key is password encrypted.
-Let us transform the key to a format that can in turn be processed by `john` to crack the password.
+Now that we found the LFI via the internal port, we should check if we can access any sensible information, such as history files, logs and cryptographic keys.
+In fact, we can find an `.ssh` folder containing a private SSH key (in the home folder of user `saad`).
+If we try to use it to log on with SSH, we are prompted for a password, meaning that the SSH key is password encrypted.
+Let's transform the key to a format that can be processed by `john` to crack the password.

 ```
 > ssh2john id_rsa > hash
 > john --wordlist=/usr/share/wordlists/rockyou.txt hash
 ```

-After having cracked the password (which is deliberately not shown here, but found in `rockyou.txt`), we can actually log onto the machine as `saad`.
-In the user's home folder, we actually find the `user.txt` flag, which we could already have included via the LFI vulnerability.
+After having cracked the password (which is deliberately not shown here, but can be found in `rockyou.txt`), we can log onto the machine as `saad`.
+In the user's home folder, we find the `user.txt` flag, which could already have been obtained through the LFI vulnerability.

 ## Escalating Our Privileges